Scroll to read Dr. Brenner's answers to surgery recovery questions or select an area of interest in the list below to jump directly to that subject.

 One of the anesthetics commonly used locally is Marcaine (bupivacaine hydrochloride).
 Marcaine is a local numbing agent used for spinal block.
 The analgesic (pain relief) effects of Marcaine last for 7 to 9 hours after which additional narcotics may usually be needed to manage and control pain.

-Exparel is the latest local anesthetic that has been FDA approved and is given in the form of an injection near the area where surgical incision will be made.
+Exparel is the latest local anesthetic that has been FDA approved and is given in the form of an injection near the area where the surgical incision will be made.
 Exparel has long-lasting effects with 72 hours of pain relief after surgery.

-Although it is an expensive anesthetic, Dr. Brenner who has used this extensively in his clinic has found excellent long lasting results with Exparel.
+Although it is an expensive anesthetic, Dr. Brenner who has used this extensively in his clinic has found excellent long-lasting results with Exparel.
 He offers it as an adjunct to many procedures including tummy tucks, breast augmentations, breast reductions, and so on.

 You will be watched closely throughout the procedure after receiving Exparel to make sure it is being well tolerated and there is no adverse reaction.
 The initial consultation with Dr. Brenner is also the time to discuss the concerns regarding Exparel if any and let the surgeon know if you are pregnant or have a prior history of liver or heart diseases, history of seizures or allergies to any anesthetic.
 Dr. Brenner is the best person to guide you if Exparel is a suitable anesthetic for you.